ProspectiveCo/perspective-examples/examples/influxdb/streaming/README.md

 This script initializes the data generator and configures it to send data to InfluxDB at regular intervals (every 250ms).
 Please pay attention to the following:

-- `START_TIME` sets the start of stream to now (with offset of 0 mintues).
+- `START_TIME` sets the start of stream to now (with offset of 0 minutes).
 - `END_TIME` sets the end of stream to 30 minutes from now.
 - `NewYorkSmartGridStreamGenerator` is the class simulating an smart grid data for New York city power stations.
-You can follow the code in [`generators/smart_grid/new_york_smart_grid.py`]().
+You can follow the code in [`generators/smart_grid/new_york_smart_grid.py`](https://github.com/ProspectiveCo/perspective-examples/blob/main/generators/smart_grid/new_york_smart_grid.py).
 - The script also adds a `InfluxdbWriter()` class which streams data to influxdb.
-You can follow the code in: [`writers/influxdb_writer.py`]().
+You can follow the code in: [`writers/influxdb_writer.py`](https://github.com/ProspectiveCo/perspective-examples/blob/main/writers/influxdb_writer.py).

 This will start a background thread which continuously generates and streams data.
 The main loop can be stopped at any time with CTRL + C.

 #### 4. InfluxDB Dashboard

-Let's first start by inspecting the data with the influxdb dashabord:
+Let's first start by inspecting the data with the influxdb dashboard:

 - Navigate to Data Explorer on the left panel
 - Switch the Script Editor